TV Liberal Belém: Consolidation

 The broadcaster entered the 1990s establishing its position as an audience leader in Greater Belém, and promoting events of local interest that brought viewers and the broadcaster even closer together, such as the Copa Liberal de Futsal and the Intercollegial Volleyball Tournament, in addition to the Race do Círio, which had been promoted since 1983, and at the beginning of the following decade it had already become the biggest athletics event in the North of Brazil.

-However, competition with other TV stations is also growing, especially RBA TV, which since 1988 belonged to Jader Barbalho's Grupo RBA de Comunicação, who, like Romulo Maiorana Júnior, inherited the rivalry between the two from his father Laércio Barbalho. families in the political environment and also in the communications environment, which would intensify in the following years.
+However, competition with other TV stations is also growing, especially RBA TV, which since 1988 belonged to Jader Barbalho's Grupo RBA de Comunicação, who, like Romulo Maiorana Júnior, inherited the rivalry between the two from his father Laércio Barbalho. families in the political environment and also in the media environment, which would intensify in the following years.

 Still in the 1990s, the Rômulo Maiorana Organizations began expanding the broadcaster's signal to the interior municipalities, with the creation of Rede Liberal.
 The project began in 1993, with the creation of TV Liberal Altamira, and over the course of the decade, 7 more stations were installed in the municipalities of Castanhal, Itaituba, Marabá, Parauapebas, Redenção, Tucuruí and Paragominas.
 In 1997, the broadcaster also started using the relay network of Fundação de Telecomunicações do Pará (FUNTELPA), and thus began to cover the majority of the state of Pará, except for the coverage area of TV Tapajós in Santarém.

 In February 2007, after assuming command of the state government, the new management of FUNTELPA suspended the agreement signed with TV Liberal for the use of the 78 relayers of Rede Cultura do Pará under the administration of governor Almir Gabriel in 1997, and also the monthly transfer that FUNTELPA made to the broadcaster for the maintenance of the relayers, which already totaled more than 37 million reais in around ten years, ORM went to court with a request for compensation of R$3,400,000.00 due to maintenance carried out on the equipment between January and May 2007, however, the case was never judged.

 On April 1, 2015, Centrais Elétricas do Pará (CELPA) began to interrupt the energy supply of 15 companies belonging to Organizações Romulo Maiorana, due to delays in payments.
 As a result, TV Liberal had its power cut at a relay station in Rio Maria, in addition to another one that was already deactivated in Santarém.
 ORM, through its media, publicly reacted to CELPA's actions by starting a public opinion campaign against the company.